 - Intentionally failing to wear a face covering (in a location/circumstance where they are required)

-- Hosting large gatherings, as prohibited by college or health guidelines
+- Hosting large unregistered gatherings, as prohibited by college or health guidelines

-- Failing to honor the COVID-19 guest and visitor restrictions
+- Failing to honor any COVID-19 guest and visitor restrictions

 - Severe incidents of disregard for the health and safety of others

-- Isolated or quarantined persons intentionally engaging in behaviors that pose a high risk of infecting others including, but not limited to, presenting to class or dining spaces;
+- Isolated persons intentionally engaging in behaviors that pose a high risk of infecting others including, but not limited to, presenting to class or dining spaces;

 - Providing false information related to COVID-19 tracing

-- Failing to comply with directives and outreach from College officials, Student Health Services and the CDC.
+- Failing to comply with directives and outreach from College officials, Student Health Services, Los Angeles County Department of Public Health and/or the CDC.

 Examples of Student Education, Responsive Community Measures, Values, and Support (SERV)